cal-itp/benefits/docs/guides/postgresql.md

 ### Cloud environments

-To use pgAdmin in any of the Cloud environments:
+To use pgAdmin in any of the cloud environments:

 1. Select the _pgAdmin Container App_ resource in Azure Portal.
 2. Go to _Networking > Ingress > IP Restrictions_ and add your local public IP as an allowed _Source_.
-3. Open pgAdmin by going to the Container App's _Application Url_.
+3. Open pgAdmin by launching the Container App's _Application Url_.
 4. On the pgAdmin landing page, use the value of the environment variable `PGADMIN_DEFAULT_EMAIL` for _Email Address / Username_ and the value of the `pgadmin-admin-password` secret for _Password_.

 You can then start using pgAdmin to manage the database since the _Azure Database for PostgreSQL flexible server_ is already registered via Terraform, mostly through the configuration of the appropriate [pgAdmin environment variables](../reference/environment-variables.md#pgadmin).